OAI/OpenAPI-Specification/CONTRIBUTING.md

 > [!NOTE]
 > Since the 3.0.4 and 3.1.1 releases (October 2024), the OAS is developed in the `src/oas.md` file.
-> Check the [Branches](#branches) section for more information about the updated branching strategy.
+> Check the [Appendix: Branch Strategy](#appendix-branch-strategy) for more information about the updated branching strategy.

 Changes to the next version of the specification are welcome and can be proposed by anyone.